ckim0306/ckim0306.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Qualitative Biology,University of Arlington,2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Ecology,Evolution, and Behavior, University of California Los Angeles, 2022

 Work experience
 ======